calchiwo/2026-python-calendar/README.md

 # 2026-python-calendar
-A simple Python script that prints a full 2026 calendar with ISO week numbers.
+This script generates a full 2026 calendar in the terminal.
+It includes month formatting, ISO week numbers, and clean output.